 Flu Emergency: When to Call a Doctor

-If you, or your child, develop any of the following symptoms, contact your health care provider immediately.
-You may have a serious flu-related complication that requires immediate treatment.
+If you or your child get any of the following symptoms, get medical care at once.
+You may have a serious complication that requires treatment.

 - Pain or pressure in the chest

-Reye's syndrome is a serious illness that occurs most often in children.
-It may follow infection with the flu or other viral diseases such as chickenpox, especially after taking aspirin.
-Reye's syndrome affects the liver and the brain.
-Although very rare, it can be life threatening.
+This serious illness occurs most often in children.
+It may follow infection with the flu or other viral diseases like chickenpox.
+It often happens after the child takes aspirin.
+Reye's syndrome affects the liver and brain.
+It’s rare, but it can be life threatening.